Once you have used a vintage Singer Model 221 or 222 Featherweight

-This Featherweight is outfitted with the badge that
+This Featherweight is proudly outfitted with the badge that

 commemorates Singer's 100 year anniversary!
 Featherweights

-with this designation are referred to by collectors as Centennial or
+with this designation are referred to by collectors as "Centennials" or

-had already been in the business of producing sewing machines for
+had already been in the business of producing highly regarded sewing machines for

-It's fully serviced and ready for you to sit down and sew with.
+It's fully serviced, tuned and adjusted and ready for you to sit down and sew with.

-You'll love that beautiful Featherweight stitch, and there are a
+You'll love that beautiful Featherweight stitch!
+And if you

 whole host of attachment feet to play around with, including the

-carry case is clean and sturdy, noting some minor scuffing to the
+carry case is very clean and sturdy with just a few minor marks to

 great choice for someone wanting a great running Featherweight with